- What is the Superintendents’ Early Childhood Plan?

 - Which districts are participating in each of the plan’s components?

-- How many staff will be added?
+- How many staff were added?

 - How many children will be directly impacted by the Superintendents' Early Childhood Plan?